StefanKoell/stefankoell.github.io/content/blog/2024/10/27/mica/index.md

 If we want to disable transparency completely, we just set the property to an empty list, otherwise we simply set a new list which has one entry: `WindowTransparencyLevel.Mica`.

-{{< callout type="info" >}}
+> [!NOTE]
-If your Windows OS doesn't support Mica for whatever reason, of if you run the app on a non-Windows OS, the setting is simply ignored and your app will still run just fine in the "non transparency" mode.
+> If your Windows OS doesn't support Mica for whatever reason, of if you run the app on a non-Windows OS, the setting is simply ignored and your app will still run just fine in the "non transparency" mode.
-{{< /callout >}}

 ### Accent Border